Publishing Agreements Explained: Representations, Warranties & Indemnification

 Before you sign: summary and next steps

-Representations, warranties, and indemnification clauses often look like boilerplate, but they have real consequences.
-Developers should be cautious about overpromising, negotiate fair limits to liability, and make sure publishers also share in the responsibility.
+Representations, warranties, and indemnification clauses may look like boilerplate, but they carry real legal and financial consequences.
+Developers should be cautious about overpromising, should limit liability where possible, and should ensure that publishers also provide meaningful guarantees.
 With balanced terms, these clauses can provide mutual reassurance rather than one-sided risk.

 If you’re unsure whether your contract exposes you to unlimited liability or unfair guarantees, it’s worth having an expert review it first.